Giusseppe-97/Uncertainty_Quantification/docs/pages/demos/Getting Started/getting_started.md

 # Getting started

-If this is the first time using TheMiceCounter, make sure you have [installed the application](../../installation/installation.html) before trying the demos.
-Ideally, any computer is able to run the application.
+If this is the first time going through the proyect, make sure you have [installed the repository](../../installation/installation.html) before trying the demos.
+Ideally, any computer is able to run the repository.
+Additionally, the Jupyter Notebooks for mac users where also added in case you want to addapt the repository to your own needs.

 ## Note

-The following examples describe an overview of the application.
+The following describes the results of the proyect for both the classification and regression algorithms.